 - 4th year in Chemical Engineering (Minerals Processing)

-Applications for these scholarships are made through the AusIMM Education Endowment Fund (EEF) Scholarship Program.
-Recipients of AusIMM/Playford Trust Minerals Industry Scholarships are selected via this EEF Program process.
+Applications for these scholarships are made through the AusIMM Education Endowment Fund (EEF) Scholarship Program, and recipients of AusIMM/Playford Trust Minerals Industry Scholarships are selected by the Adelaide Branch of the AusIMM and the Playford Trust in conjunction with this EEF Program process.

 As well as demonstrating a high level of academic achievement, successful applicants are encouraged to be actively involved with the university AusIMM Student Chapter.
 Recipients should not concurrently hold any other major scholarship, although this does not exclude submission of an application.